slateci/slateci.github.io/_posts/2021-06-14-chameleon-stitched-clusters.md

 Next, we will create a subnet under our existing network.

+1. Login to one of the Chameleon portals.
 1. Navigate to the left sidebar and select "Network", then select "Networks" underneath this.
-1. Select the network that was already created for you.
+1. Locate the network that was already created for you, and click the drop down menu next to your network on the right side.
+1. From the drop down menu, select "Create Subnet".
 1. The only value that needs to be changed here is the "Network Address" parameter (no subnet name is needed).
-The exact network you choose is not important as long as it has space for all the hosts you will need, and at least one extra IP for the Nginx Ingress Controller.
-However, for ease in following this guide, we recommend using this subnet: `192.168.1.0/24`.
+Use `192.168.1.0/24` for the network address.
 1. Following this, click "Next" again.
 You will be brought to the "Subnet Details" section.
-1. Here, we will be changing the "Allocation Pools" values.
-This will restrict the number of IPs Chameleon is allowed to allocate, thus leaving some free for MetalLB.
-In the "Allocation Pools" box, enter `192.168.1.3,192.168.1.250`.
-This will leave four IPs reserved for MetalLB.
-*Note that different values can be used here, but we recommend using these for this guide.*
-1. Click "Create".
+Leave this as-is, and click "Create".
+1. Repeat these steps on the other Chameleon site/portal.

 If you would like to learn more about networks in Chameleon, more information can be found in the [Chameleon documentation](https://chameleoncloud.readthedocs.io/en/latest/technical/networks.html).